Skip to main content

 Note

-Copilot CLI requires Node.js 22 or later, even though Daintree itself only needs Node 18+.
-Check your version with node --version before installing.
+Copilot CLI needs Node.js 22 or later, even though Daintree itself only needs Node 18+.
+Check your version with node --version before you install.

 Tip

-Daintree automatically detects which agent CLIs are on your PATH and adjusts the UI accordingly.
-You can check availability in Settings > CLI Agents.
+Daintree detects which agent CLIs are on your PATH and adjusts the UI to match.
+To see what it found, open Settings > CLI Agents.

 First Launch

-Daintree enforces a single instance.
-If you try to open a second copy, it'll focus the existing window instead.
+Daintree runs as a single instance.
+Try to open a second copy and it focuses the existing window instead.

 Welcome Screen